LPF9000/reconfigurable-computing-2/README.md

 ## Race Conditions
 ### What is a race condition?

-Race conditions are when two expressions are scheduledbto execute at the same time, and if the order of the execution is not determined, then a race condition occurs.
+Race conditions are when two expressions are scheduled to execute at the same time, and if the order of the execution is not determined, then a race condition occurs.
 In other words, a race condition is non-deterministic behavior created by a variable written to and/or read from by multiple threads simultaneously.

 ### Common Race Conditions
 #### Race #1 Blocking and non-blocking assignments